ohadschn/letsencrypt-webapp-renewer/README.md

 - (optional but highly recommended) Set up [Zapier](https://zapier.com/help/windows-azure-web-sites/) to send you notifications on `letsencrypt-webapp-renewer` WebJob runs.
 While e-mail notifications are supported as described above, **they will only be fired when the webjob has failed** (this is intentional - a webjob cannot reliably handle any possible failure it might encounter).
 By contrast, Zapier operates externally to the WebJob and should be able to report any error that might have caused the WebJob to fail.
 At the time of writing, Zapier offer a free account which should easily suffice for any reasonable SSL renewal notification needs.

 ## Command Line usage
-The webjob executable (`AzureLetsEncryptRenewer.exe`) can be used as a standalone command-line tool:
+Wen executed outside of a WebJob context (as determined by the [WEBJOBS_NAME](https://github.com/projectkudu/kudu/wiki/WebJobs#environment-settings) environment variable), the webjob executable (`AzureLetsEncryptRenewer.exe`) functions as a standalone command-line tool:

 > AzureLetsEncryptRenewer.exe SubscriptionId TenantId ResourceGroup WebApp Hosts Email ClientId ClientSecret [ServicePlanResourceGroupName] [SiteSlotName] [UseIpBasedSsl] [RsaKeyLength] [AcmeBaseUri]